sotiris-bos/qBittorrent_to_Transmission/README.md

   ```

   It runs on 05:00am every day.
 You might need to change the python directory depending on your distro and you might need to set your qbit.py script as executable (chmod +x qbit.py).

+My ultimate vision was to have separate download folders for each client ant copy or move the files depending on whether the torrents are public or private.
+If you have a way of doing this please message me, comment or fork this repo.
+It proved to be too much for me and my very limited python skills.